Keep and Remove Duplicates in Power Query Editor in Power BI

 In the Power Query Editor, we can keep or remove duplicates.

-Let’s we have the following table named Students.
+Let’s have the following table named Students.

 The M code for creating the above table: